skaloronnie/test/Academia vs. Industry.md

 [...]

-In contrast, to be successful in industry, whether in engineering or in research, you often need to put your individual goals and ideas aside.You need to **find the most effective way to get to a great product** or service (or part thereof) even if it means **finding the right mix of ideas**.
+In contrast, to be successful in industry, whether in engineering or in research, you often need to put your individual goals and ideas aside .You need to **find the most effective way to get to a great product** or service (or part thereof) even if it means **finding the right mix of ideas**.

 You will be rewarded for contributing key ideas to a product, but you will be **rewarded even more for getting the job done**, collaborating effectively across teams, and pleasing customers.